-The student's experience is diversified through visiting artists, on-campus gallery exhibits, and offcampus trips that allow students to explore cultural resources in cities throughout the northeast.
+The student's experience is diversified through visiting artists, on-campus gallery exhibits, and offcampus trips that provide students access to cultural resources in cities throughout the northeast.
 The art department also offers Mayterm art history experiences every other spring in cities such as Paris, London, Florence, Rome, Lisbon, and Madrid.